 Enjoy lunch at a local restaurant.

-Before the day ends, and if time permits, take a stroll to visit the Lang Van Church - one of the most impressive new religious structures in Ninh Binh.
-Built in a striking Gothic style, the church features pointed arches, soaring vaults, and a monumental bell tower rising more than 100 meters - placing it among the tallest in Vietnam.
+After lunch, we continue to Lang Van Church, one of the most striking contemporary religious landmarks in Ninh Binh.
+Designed in an impressive Gothic style, the church is characterized by pointed arches, soaring vaulted ceilings, and an imposing bell tower rising over 100 meters, making it one of the tallest church towers in Vietnam.

 11:30 – 12:00: Arrive at Tuan Chau Harbor.